digdilem/digdilem.org.2025/content/about/_index.md

 ### Cookie Policy

 There is no explicit cookie opt-in page.
 Awful things.
 I'm not commercially exploiting this information and there is no tracking necessary for the website to work.

+Simple web stats are collected using [Umami](https://github.com/umami-software/umami) which has a [GDPR Statement](https://umami.is/docs/faq) stating that opt-in is not required.

 Thus, these pages are considered to fall under the exception clause in [DIRECTIVE 2002/58/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL, Art.
 5(3)](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:02002L0058-20091219#id-8b90d9c9-eb09-44f5-a58d-51d9cb3a50cd)